Sex Advice

 3. An acute infection

 Whether it's caused by yeast or bacteria (think: sexually transmitted infections like chlamydia and gonorrhea, bacterial vaginosis, or a urinary tract infection), any kind of infection in your nether regions could lead to pain after sex.
 "If the pain came on suddenly, is quickly worsening, or you notice other symptoms like body aches or fever, an infection is likely to blame," says Dr. Crouch.
-And it's important to act fast, in that case: If left untreated, certain STIs can progress into pelvic inflammatory disease (PID), which is an infection of the uterus, fallopian tubes, or ovaries that comes with symptoms like bleeding, heavy discharge, and fever.
+If so, it's important to act fast: If left untreated, certain STIs can progress into pelvic inflammatory disease (PID), which is an infection of the uterus, fallopian tubes, or ovaries that comes with symptoms like bleeding, heavy discharge, and fever.

-Treatment: If the symptoms are new to you, in particular, seeing a physician is critical to properly diagnose the source of the infection, says internal-medicine physician Monique White-Dominguez, DO, who heads up the sexual-health program at Sameday Health.
+Treatment: Particularly if the symptoms are new, to you seeing a physician is critical to properly diagnose the source of the infection, says internal-medicine physician Monique White-Dominguez, DO, who heads up the sexual-health program at Sameday Health.
 Treatment usually includes an anti-fungal or antibiotic, depending on the nature of the infection.
 As a precaution, Dr. Ross also recommends getting STI check-ups in between sex with different sexual partners.

 4. Menopause

 This stage of life comes along with a natural dip in estrogen production, which can lead to vaginal dryness or vulvo-vaginal atrophy, or the thinning and inflammation of the vaginal walls, says Dr. White-Dominguez.
-And either scenario can trigger soreness with sexual penetration that sticks around long after the sexual act is done.
+And either scenario can trigger soreness with sexual penetration that sticks around long after you’re finished having sex.

 Treatment: Talk to your doctor about topical estrogen products or suppositories containing Dehydroepiandrosterone (DHEA), a hormone that can boost your production of estrogen and testosterone.
 And if you want to go the drug-free route, Dr. Ross suggests the MonaLisa Touch, which is a 5-minute treatment that uses laser energy to stimulate the vaginal wall.